ehawk61/ehawk61.github.io/content/page/resume/index.md

 # Work Experience
 ## Hylaine - Principal Software Consultant - August 2023 - Present
+### Client Achievements
 - Industrial Plumbling/Piping Client
   - Architected a complete re-write of a Mulesoft integration which lead to an order of magnitude in throughput and better error handling while migrating to the 4.6 Mule Runtime during said process
   - Led team of 4 developers to develop said re-write while developing out our best practices for Mulesoft development
-  - Advisor for an industrial plumbing/piping client the usage of Mulesoft platform
+  - Advisor for said client on the usage of Mulesoft Anypoint Platform
 - Pharmacy Benefit Management Client
   - Designed/Implemented a migration from JIRA to Azure DevOps with custom process flows
   - Created a custom Azure DevOps pipeline to showcase the usage of Azure DevOps to build Salesforce packages